Semyon1104/Yadro_BaseStations-DSS/README.md

    computer_club_app.exe ../../../input/input.txt
    ```
    Where input.txt - a file with input data of the system located in the input folder
-## How an I test a project on Windows?
+## How can I test a project on Windows?

 This project contains tests to verify functionality.
 To test the project, the Google Test Framework is used as a submodule of the project.